cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 # Background {#background}

-OPRFs are functionally related to RSA-based blind signature schemes, e.g.,
-{{ChaumBlindSignature}}.
-Briefly, a blind signature scheme works as follows.
-Let m be a message to be signed by a server.
-It is assumed to be a member of the RSA group.
-Also, let N be the RSA modulus, and e and d be the public and private keys, respectively.
-A prover P and verifier V engage in the following protocol given input m.

-1. V generates a random blinding element r from the RSA group, and compute m' = m^r (mod N).
-Send m' to the P.
-2. P uses m' to compute s' = (m')^d (mod N), and sends s' to the V.
-3. V removes the blinding factor r to obtain the original signature as s = (s')^(r^-1) (mod N).
+OPRFs are functionally related to blind signature schemes.
+In such a scheme, a client can receive signatures on private data, under the signing key of some server.
+The security properties of such a scheme dictate that the client learns nothing about the signing key, and that the server learns nothing about the data that is signed.
+One of the most popular blind signature schemes is based on the RSA cryptosystem and is known as Blind RSA {{ChaumBlindSignature}}.

-By the properties of RSA, s is clearly a valid signature for m.
-OPRF protocols can be used to provide a symmetric equivalent to blind signatures.
+OPRF protocols can thought of as symmetric alternatives to blind signatures.
 Essentially the client learns y = PRF(k,x) for some input x of their choice, from a server that holds k.
 Since the security of an OPRF means that x is hidden in the interaction, then the client can later reveal x to the server along with y.

 The server can verify that y is computed correctly by recomputing the PRF on x using k.
 In doing so, the client provides knowledge of a 'signature' y for their value x.
-However, the verification procedure is symmetric since it requires knowledge of k.
+The verification procedure is necessarily symmetric as it requires knowledge of the key k.
 This is discussed more in the following section.

 # Security Properties {#properties}